-Veneta Land Development Ordinance 493, Article 5 -Supplementary Provisions Section 5.28 - Street Trees appropriate for the planning location based on the criteria found therein.
+Veneta Land Development Ordinance 493, Article 5 -Supplementary Provisions Section 5.28 - Street Trees

 When street trees are proposed, their selection and installation shall be according to the following requirements.
 Planting of street trees shall generally follow construction of curbs and sidewalks, however, the City may defer tree planting until final inspection of completed dwellings to avoid damage to trees during construction.